Festo-se/festo-cpx-io/docs/source/features/cpx_io.md

 - Counter modules
 - IO-Link master modules

 In this implementation, the control (PLC) will be your pc.
-The cpx-system will be connected via modbus on ethernet/ip.
+The cpx-system will be connected via ModbusTCP on ethernet.
 Therefore the bus module CPX-E-EP is required to use this software.

 #### Import
 Import the required cpx-system